maximallain/Nurse_SaaS/readme.md

 # Pre-requesite:
 - Install the latest version of Python 3.6 (be sure that pip is installed on your machine)
-- Install python's modules used for the project with :                     `pip install -r requirements.txt`
+- Install python modules used for the project with :                     `pip install -r requirements.txt`

 # Download the app: